Golf betting tips: Preview and tips for the 2022 American Express

 The Par 72 Pete Dye-designed TPC Stadium Course will continue to serve as the host course.
 It’s infamous 17th hole is known as “Alcatraz” and has an island green that was inspired by the 17th at TPC Sawgrass.

 Historically, courses used in the American Express rank among the easiest annually on the PGA Tour.
 As with previous editions, those players who wish to contend will need to be aggressive with their approach play, hit the ball close to target and drain plenty putts.
 Key statistics this week will be Proximity to Hole, Strokes Gained Putting and Birdie Average.

-Last year, Andrew Landry captured the American Express with a two stroke victory over Abraham Ancer in solo second for his second PGA Tour title.
+In 2020, Andrew Landry captured the American Express with a two stroke victory over Abraham Ancer in solo second for his second PGA Tour title.
 Landry lost a playoff to Jon Rahm in the same tournament in 2018.
 He closed with back-to-back birdies for a final round -5 (67) giving him a total -26 (262) for the week.

 “This is a golf course that has suited me very well in the past and just to look back on some of the things that happened a couple years ago and then now, just to be able to finally get it done”Andrew Landry

 Just over three-quarters of his strokes gained on the field for the two rounds on the Stadium Course came from the putter.
 He finished just inside the Top 10 in Strokes Gained Putting which translated to a gain of 3.184 strokes.
 Other stats for the tournament include T12 for Driving Accuracy, 28th for Driving Distance, T41 for GIR and 1st for Putts per GIR.